 To convert a hexadecimal number to decimal, you can use the positional method, where each digit in the hexadecimal number is multiplied by powers of 16 based on its position.
 Starting from the rightmost digit (the least significant digit), which represents 160, each subsequent digit to the left represents increasing powers of 16.

-step

-To convert hexadecimal to decimal, use the positional method:
+In the step to convert hexadecimal to decimal, use the positional method:

 Each digit represents a power of 16.